 We offer a holistic approach to property law.
 That’s why we have a specialist practice area for trusts, estates and succession planning.
 Helping our clients preserve their assets is an integral part of what we do.

 This is the second in a series of articles on personal asset planning.
-My colleague, Monique Mackie already discussed the importance of getting your will right.
-In this blog, I answer some questions our team is frequently asked about trusts.
-Do get in touch if you have any questions I haven’t included.
+Monique Mackie already discussed the importance of getting your will right.
+In this blog, we answer some questions our team is frequently asked about trusts.
+Do get in touch if you have any questions not included.

 What is a trust?